tmacoin/tmapostapp/README.md

 If you do not have an existing keys.csv file, it will prompt  you for a passphrase and confirm passphrase.

-If you do have a passphrase, it will only prompt you for the existing passphrase.
+If you do have a keys.csv file and passphrase, it will only prompt you for the existing passphrase.
 The example exhibit below is the prompt when a user  copied their existing keys.csv file to the Download directory and then started the app.

   ![login](app/images/android4.png)

-It will then the start network by connecting to full peers specified in peers.config and locals.config in case you have full instances running on your local network.
 Once logged in, it will display your address.

 To access the main menu, select the ellipsis or dot menu located on the upper right corner.
 This will display the main menu.